damonallison/notes/big-data/mongodb.md

 * Documents can have varying schema.
 This is similar to "NULL" in T-SQL.
 Simplifies adding elements to a schema.
 * Geo filter queries (within center, within box).
 * Ability to scale out?
-How to handle consistency?
+How to handle consistency, ACID compliance?

 ## Questions